aws-amplify/docs/docs/lib/auth/signin_web_ui.md

 ---
 title: Sign in with web UI
-description: Use AWS Cognito Auth plugin to sign in a user into AWS Cognito User Pool
+description: Use AWS Cognito Auth plugin to register and authenticate a user with a prebuilt web UI
 ---

 <inline-fragment platform="ios" src="~/lib/auth/fragments/native_common/authentication/signin_web_ui/common.md"></inline-fragment>